bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 ---
 layout: blog_post
-title: How to Build and Deploy a Node.js, Express, and MySQL API to GCP
+title: How to Build and Deploy a Node.js, Express, and MySQL API to a GCP
 category: blog
 ---